joydesigner/my-100-days-AI-practices/AI_Challenges/week04/README.md

-# Full Segmentation with a Dictionary
+# Week 4 Challenge - Full Segmentation with a Dictionary

 ## Project Overview
 This project demonstrates how to perform full segmentation of a given sentence using a provided dictionary.
 The goal is to generate all possible ways to segment the sentence based on the words available in the dictionary.